Report: Fact-checkers say Facebook has used them for “crisis PR”

 Facebook has 35 media partners helping it fact-check content, including the Associated Press, ABC News, PolitiFact, and Snopes.
 Facebook has said repeatedly that it has thousands of people working to curb fake news on its platform and that the volume of fake news is “trending downward.”

 However, the fact-checking partners don’t appear to be checking large numbers of suspect news items.
-The Guardian quotes the managing editor of ABC News Digital saying that her group has “done roughly two dozen Facebook fact checks.
+The Guardian quotes the managing editor of ABC News Digital saying that her group has “done roughly two dozen Facebook fact checks.”

 Even when a news item is debunked, Facebook doesn’t remove the content from its social network.
 It merely reduces the circulation of the content by applying a warning tag labeling the content as “disputed.”
 Facebook says the system reduces future impressions of the content by an average of 80%.